Dog Breeding Establishments Act 2010

 A general dog licence is a licence allowing a person to keep an unspecified number of dogs at one designated premises.
 These licences are sold by your local authority.

-If you do not have a licence for your dog, you are liable to a 30 euro“on-the-spot” fine.
+From 1 June 2013 if you do not have a licence for your dog, you are liable to a 100 euro“on-the-spot” fine.
 Failure to pay this fine can lead to a prosecution with a maximum fine of 2,500 euro and/or up to three months imprisonment if convicted.
 (The maximum fine was set at 1,500 pounds under the Local Government, Act 2001, but this figure was subsequently increased by the Fines Act, 2010)

 Section 22 of the Litter Pollution Act 1997 makes it an offence for the person in charge of a dog not to clean up when their dog fouls in a public place.
 Please act responsibly - clean up after your dog and dispose of the dirt in a suitable sanitary manner; use a paper bag.
 Dog dirt is a health hazard and some day your child might be affected by someone else’s failure to ‘do the right thing’.
 Train your dog to “go at home” in the garden.
 Failure to clean up your dog’s waste can lead to a 150 euro “on-the-spot” fine or on summary conviction to a fine of up to 3,000 euro.